 Strategic Human Capital Insights

-One miss with Quality Assurance and the impact to the organization can be:
+One miss with Quality Assurance and the impact on the organization can be:

 • B-2-B to other businesses that you are supplying